Some items on our site have recently moved. Visit our News Hub for selected articles, special reports, podcasts and other resources.

 Senior Correspondent, Tokyo

-Sachiko covers antitrust, anti-bribery & corruption, and privacy & cyber security.
+Sachiko covers antitrust, mergers and acquisitions, privacy and data security, as well as patent disputes related to connected cars.
 She has an undergraduate degree from Waseda University in Tokyo and a master's degree in communications from United States International (now Alliant International) University in California.
 She previously worked as a journalist for Time magazine, the Far Eastern Economic Review, Bloomberg News, and the Washington Post in Japan.

 Selected Insights by Sachiko